usagimaru/MacAppSettingsUI/README.md

 <img src="./Guide/screenshot.jpg" width=562>

-## Design
+## Design and Features

 ### Preferences-Style Toolbar with Animation

-The window has preferences-styled toolbar and native switching animation.
+The window has preferences-style toolbar and native switching animation.
 It also supports “Reduce Motion” feature of accessibility.

 <img src="./Guide/anim.gif" width=275>

 ### Window Title

-Set active pane name as a window title automatically when panes is switched.
+Set active pane name as a window title automatically when panes are switched.

 <img src="./Guide/title.jpg" width=350>